-Early this year, Facebook made significant changes to how posts from Facebook Business pages appear in the News Feed.
+In early 2018, Facebook made significant changes to how posts from Facebook Business pages appear in the News Feed.
 The biggest change is that Facebook is now prioritizing content from friends and family, and “demoting” public content from businesses that, according to a Facebook post from Mark Zuckerberg, is “crowding out the personal moments that lead us to connect more with each other.”

 Facebook has always used ranking signals, including how many people react to, comment on, and share posts to determine how high they appear in the News Feed.
 Now it has started prioritizing posts that “spark conversations and meaningful interactions between people.”

 So what does that mean for businesses trying to use Facebook to reach their audience?
 The bad news is that fewer people may see your posts.
 According to an article on the update by Adam Mosseri, head of News Feed, “Pages may see their reach, video watch time and referral traffic decrease.”
 Though he said the results will vary depending on several factors, in general “Pages making posts that people generally don’t react to or comment on could see the biggest decreases in distribution."

 The good news is that the new algorithm doesn’t expressly exclude content from a business, but it does mean that businesses may need to rethink the types of content they post.
 According to Mosseri, "Pages whose posts prompt conversations between friends will see less of an effect.”
 That means in order to get posts noticed, businesses need to act less like corporations and more like friends, creating content that prompts interaction and discussion.

 Here’s what you can do to maximize your content’s chances of appearing in the News Feed:

 - When posting on your Facebook Business page, choose content that is likely to generate opinions and get users to comment.

 - Look on other social media channels for content that is already getting good engagement, and create a post that puts your own spin on the topic.